-Hossa is a remote country village and a vast hiking area situated in the backwoods of eastern Finland, near the Russian border and below the Arctic Circle.
+Hossa is a remote country village and a National Park area situated in the backwoods of eastern Finland, near the Russian border and below the Arctic Circle.
 It´s a place where you can experience Finnish nature, local culture and the authentic way of living in a relaxed way, away from big crowds.
 Getting here is fairly easy; the nearest airport (Kuusamo, KAO) with inbound, one hour flights from Helsinki is only 80 kilometers away and the roads are kept in good condition all year round, despite the weather!

-Best thing is that these settings and routes go through grand ridges and hills covered by pine forests, bypassing sparkling clear ponds, lakes and rivers.
+Best thing is that these trails and routes go through grand ridges and hills covered by pine forests, bypassing sparkling clear ponds, lakes and rivers.
 There´s still vast forests in the area and certain habitats are kept in their natural state – brown bears, wolverines, wolves and lynxes wouldn´t roam here if it wasn´t so.
 The scenery is beautiful in a harsh way and also culturally and historically significant, showing us visible signs of the stone-age hunter-gatherers and the time of complete subsistence living that was reality here only 60 years ago.
 In this area, people are still very close to their roots and this is clearly visible in daily life, living with the cycle of nature by hunting, fishing and foraging are normal tasks for many local people here.

 Welcome to Hossa!